Schedule a Free Consultation

 Most private plans do not offer long-term health coverage.
 Even those that do tend to cover areas similar to Medicare.

 The information provided above provides a basic overview of the long-term care planning and payment process.
-It is recommended that you consult with an experienced New York elder law lawyer to determine which option is best for your needs.
-An experienced New York elder attorney can provide you with legal guidance about long-term care that is tailored to your specific circumstances.
-Contact Schlessel PLLC today to schedule a consultation.
+It is recommended that you consult with an experienced New York elder law lawyer to help determine which option is best for your needs.
+An experienced elder attorney can provide legal guidance on long-term care that is tailored to your specific circumstances.

 While you should discuss your individual plan with your attorney, plans could include: